pblottiere/pblottiere.github.io/work/index.md

 of opensource GIS experts.
 Feel free to contact us if you think we can help!
 <hr/>

-# [2019 - now] Hytech Imaging
+# [2019 - 2024] Hytech Imaging

 <a href="https://hytech-imaging.fr/">Hytech Imaging</a> is a small company
-based in Britanny and specialised in Earth Observation and multi-spectral technologies.
-We are not only designing avionic embedded systems, but we also take care of airborne campaign data.
-Then, we use our beloved softwares and algorithms to process the data and elaborate maps.
-Day to day, I'm wearing more than one cap: Lead Software Engineer, System Administrator and Community manager.
-My days are full :).
+based in Brittany, specializing in Earth Observation and multi-spectral technologies.
+We design avionic embedded systems and manage airborne campaign data.
+Using our in-house softwares and algorithms, we process the data and create maps.
+On a daily basis, I wear multiple hats: Lead Tech and System Administrator.
 <hr/>

 # [2016 - 2019] Oslandia